How to Paint and Distress a Mason Jar With Chalk Paint

-- Mason jars
+- Mason jar

 - Painter's tape

-- Cotton swab and/or paper towels
+- Cotton swab or paper towel

 Mask Off Top Section With Painter's Tape

-Carefully Paint on the First Coat
+Paint the First Coat

 Let the Paint Dry

-Paint on Accent Pieces
+Paint Accent Pieces

 Distress the Accent Paint

-Lightly Wipe Away Excess Paint
+Wipe Away Excess Paint

 Retouch Any Details Once Dry